-Remember to look for the Energy Saving Trust Recommended logo when buying energy-efficient products.
+Remember to look for the energy saving recommended logo when buying energy-efficient products.
 It's a quick and easy way to identify the most energy-efficient products on the market.
 This EPC and recommendations report may be given to the Energy Saving Trust to provide you with information on improving your dwelling's energy performance.